Professor Rashina Hoda

 From watching funny cat videos on YouTube to relying on Google Maps to find our way in the real world, it is difficult to imagine life without software.
 But how do software developers work together to design and develop these cool applications?
 What process do they follow to ensure the users not just use, but love, their products?
 And to ensure they are ethical, sustainable, and accessible for the diverse human population?

-Associate Professor Rashina Hoda’s research focuses on such human and socio-technical aspects of software engineering in a variety of domains, including Education and Digital Health.
+Professor Rashina Hoda’s research focuses on such human and socio-technical aspects of software engineering, artificial intelligence, and digital health.

 For more, visit Rashina's website or follow her on Twitter @agileRashina and on LinkedIn.